cmsmcq/gingersnap/doc/gingersnap.md

 approximations](generating-regular-approximations.md) in this
 directory.

-Foir test cases, see [Generating test cases](generating-test-cases.md) in this directory.
+For test cases, see [Generating test cases](generating-test-cases.md) in this directory.